naka-lab/Serket/docs/index.md

 layout: default
 ---

-Serket is a library to construct large-scale models and estimate its parameters via the connection of modules.
+Serket is a library for constructing large-scale models and estimating their parameters via the connection of the modules.
-Currently, you can use following probabilistic models and neural network models.
+You can use the following probabilistic models and neural network models:

-- Multimodal Latent Dirichlet Allocation
+- Multimodal latent Dirichlet allocation
-- Gaussian Mixture Model
+- Gaussian mixture model
 - AutoEncoder
-- Hidden Markov Model
+- Hidden Markov model
 - Speech recognition with language model learning

 Serket makes it possible to construct large-scale models by connecting these modules.

 ## Contributors